The Weeknd tour: setlist and ticket details

-The Weeknd is continuing to embark on his huge North American tour.
+The Weeknd is arrive in the US capital for the next leg of his huge North American tour.

-Abel Makkonen Tesfaye is playing some of the most famous venues across the United States and Canada on his After Hours til Dawn tour.
+The pop superstar, real-name Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on the After Hours til Dawn tour.

-Ford Field, home of the Detroit Lions, was the most recent stop.
+FedEx Field, home of the NFL team Washington Commanders, and it is the next stop.

 Here is all you need to know: